mathanraj0601/Devops/Shell scripting/shell-scripting.md

 - if and fi denotes the block code for the flow we need to specify if for start and fi for end

 - command are usual  like cd, mkdir

-- Condition are conditional operator and specified inside a [ square bracket ] for all shell and for bash and modern shell [[ double square brac]] and has lot more feature
+- Condition are conditional operator and specified inside a [ square bracket ] for all shell and for bash and modern shell [[ double square brac]] and has lot more feature,

 > Note always give space inbetween the bracket like [ "a" = "b" ]

 ## Conditional operator